 (1) Establish and maintain a clinical image quality control program to monitor and document images repeated due to poor image quality;

-(3) Monitor and evaluate any problems associated with sedation, the administration of contrast agents, and the semiannual audit of a random sample of clinical images.
+(3) Monitor and evaluate any problems associated with sedation, the administration of contrast agents, and problems identified as part of the semiannual audit of a random sample of clinical images.

 (B) As part of the quality assessment and performance improvement program required under paragraph (A) of rule 3701-83-12 of the Administrative Code, each freestanding or mobile diagnostic imaging center shall report to the director: